autowarefoundation/autoware.universe/docs/porting-to-ROS2.md

 That's where differences start to show – I decided to make the `VehicleCmdGate` a `Node` even though the filename would suggest that `vehicle_cmd_gate_node.cpp` would be it.
 That's because it has publishers, subscribers, and logging.
 It previously had _two_ NodeHandles, a public one and a private one (`"~"`).
 The public one was unused and could be removed.
 Private nodes are not supported in ROS2, so I simply made it public, but that is an area that needs to be brought up in review.

-## Latched topics
+### Latched topics
 For each latched publisher, I just used `transient_local` QoS on the publisher, and we will need to do the same on all subscribers to that topic.

-## Timing issues
+### Timing issues
-One tricky item is `ros::Timer`.
-First, if the timer can be replaced with a data-driven pattern, it is [the preferred alternative for the long term](https://github.com/tier4/Pilot.Auto/pull/3#issuecomment-706732396).
+First, if the timer can be replaced with a data-driven pattern, it is the preferred alternative for the long term:

+#### The Problem with Timer-Driven Patterns

+It is well understood that a polling or timer-driven pattern increases jitter (i.e. variance of latency).
+(Consider, for example: if every data processing node in a chain operates on a timer what is the best and worst case latency?)
+As a consequence for more timing-sensitive applications, it is generally not preferred to use a timer-driven pattern.

+On top of this, it is also reasonably well known that [use of the clock is nondeterministic](https://martinfowler.com/articles/nonDeterminism.html) and internally this has been a large source of frustration with bad, or timing sensitive tests.
+Such tests typically require specific timing and/or implicitly require a certain execution order (loosely enforced by timing assumptions rather than explicitly via the code).

+As a whole, introducing the clock explicitly (or implicitly via timers) is problematic because it introduces additional state, and thus assumptions on the requirements for the operation of the component.
+Consider also leap seconds and how that might ruin the operation and/or assumptions needed for the proper operation of the component.

+#### Preferred Patterns

+In general, a data-driven pattern should be preferred to a timer-driven pattern.
+One reasonable exception to this guideline is the state estimator/filter at the end of localization.
+A timer-driven pattern in this context is useful to provide smooth behavior and promote looser coupling between the planning stack and the remainder of the stack.

+The core idea behind a data-driven pattern is that as soon as data arrives, it should be appropriately processed.
+Furthermore, the system clock (or any other source of time) should not be used to manipulate data or the timestamps.
+This pattern is valuable since it implicitly cuts down on hidden state (being the clock), and thus simplifies assumptions needed for the node to work.

+For examples of this kind of pattern, see the lidar object detection stack in Autoware.Auto.
+By not using any mention of the clock save for in the drivers, the stack can run equivalently on bag data, simulation data, or live data.
+A similar pattern with multiple inputs can be seen in the MPC implementation both internally and externally.

+#### Replicating `ros::Timer`
-Assuming you still want to replicate the existing `ros::Timer` functionality: There is `rclcpp::WallTimer`, but it doesn't allow for using the `/clock` topic.
-That means it's not equivalent, i.e. the timer doesn't stop when simulation time stops.
-You can, however, use the following:
+Assuming you still want to replicate the existing `ros::Timer` functionality: There is `rclcpp::WallTimer`, which has a similar interface, but it's not equivalent.
+The wall timer uses a wall clock (`RCL_STEADY_TIME` clock), i.e. it doesn't listen to the `/clock` topic populated by simulation time.
+That the timer doesn't stop when simulation time stops, and doesn't go faster/slower when simulation time goes faster or slower.

+By contrast, the `GenericTimer` provides an interface to supply a clock, but there is no convenient function for setting up such a timer, comparable to `Node::create_wall_timer`.
+For now, this works:

-    auto timer_callback = std::bind(&MyClass::timer_callback, this);
+    auto timer_callback = std::bind(&VehicleCmdGate::onTimer, this);
     auto period = std::chrono::duration_cast<std::chrono::nanoseconds>(
       std::chrono::duration<double>(update_period_));
     timer_ = std::make_shared<rclcpp::GenericTimer<decltype(timer_callback)>>(